The Gobbins: Decline of the first path at The Gobbins

-The Gobbins required constant maintenance to cope with the impact of waves and storms.
+The Gobbins cliff path required constant maintenance to cope with the impact of waves and storms.
 Following the Great Depression and the steady rise of competition from road transport, the railway company got into financial difficulties – by 1938 the Northern Counties Committee was losing £19,000 a year.

-The Gobbins was closed for a time in 1936, then during the Second World War there was an even more acute shortage of manpower and finance.
+The Gobbins cliff path was closed for a time in 1936, then during the Second World War there was an even more acute shortage of manpower and finance.
 As a result, no upkeep was carried out, apart from painting the railings black to avoid them acting as a landmark for German air-raids heading into Belfast.

-After the war, The Gobbins was briefly reopened by the new Ulster Transport Authority, but closed in 1954.
+After the war, The Gobbins cliff path was briefly reopened by the new Ulster Transport Authority, but closed in 1954.
 Several attempts were made by government and individuals to restore the path.
 Writer and filmmaker, John H. Lennon from Co Down was a particular champion.
 However lack of finance and scepticism about tourist numbers in the face of the conflict in Northern Ireland frustrated these attempts.
 The first Tubular Bridge finally collapsed into the sea in May 1981.

 The remains of the path continued to be explored by climbers and walkers.
 However the cliffs were dangerous, and several people got into difficulties and had to be rescued during the 1980s, 1990s and 2000s.